You don't need to visit Yosemite, Iceland, or Patagonia to create stunning landscape photographs.

 But that patience yields rewards beyond photographs.
 The practice of landscape photography connects you to the natural world, teaches you to notice subtle beauty, and develops a meditative attention that enriches how you see everything.

 Whether you're planning your first landscape outing or your thousandth, approach each session with curiosity.
 The light you've never seen before, the composition you haven't yet imagined, the ordinary place waiting to be transformed are all out there.
+And if you want to refine your images in post, our free Lightroom landscape presets are a good starting point.

 Related Guides